linuscth/Password_Generator/README.md

 ## description

-* this week's challenge is to implement algorithms on  jS and create a password generator. this password generator has to follow the guidences from users whether or not to include certain characters.
+* this web appplication invloved implement algorithms on  jS and create a password generator.